 8200 Roberts Drive, Suite 550 | Atlanta, GA 30380

 Dinner and tour of the clinic will be provided

 Course Type: Lecture

-Dr. Gabriela Herrera joined Georgia School of Orthodontics with an extensive international background in orthodontics and dentofacial orthopedics.
+Dr. Gabriela Herrera serves as Georgia School of Orthodontics Online Fellowship Director and Assistant Professor.
+She joined GSO in 2017 with an extensive international background in orthodontics and dentofacial orthopedics.
 Dr. Herrera began her dental education in Venezuela, where she graduated Universidad Santa Maria (USM) in 2004.
 She then completed her fellowship in endodontics through USM in 2005 and became a specialist in dentofacial functional orthopedics through the Venezuelan Society of Functional Orthopedics in 2006.

-Dr. Herrera is a member of the American Association of Orthodontics (AAO) and the Sociedad Colombiana de Ortodoncia (SCO).
+Dr. Herrera is a Diplomate of the American Board of Orthodontists (ABO), member of the American Association of Orthodontics (AAO) and the Sociedad Colombiana de Ortodoncia (SCO).